Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 ### Red view

-The following code shows how to create the red view with bounded by offsets.
+The following code shows how to create the red view bounded by offsets:

 ![RelativeLayoutExampleRedView](./media/relative_layout_example_red_view.png)